rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 There are two important things to note about a static drop semantics:

  1. It should be *equal* in expressive power to the Rust language as we know it today.

-This is because, if the user is actually relying on the drop-flag today in some variable or field declaration `x: T`, they can replace that declaration with `x: Option<T>` and thus recreate the effect of the drop-flag.
-(Note that formal comparisons of expressiveness typically say nothing about *convenience*.)
+    If the user is actually relying on the drop-flag today in some variable or field declaration `x: T`, they can replace that declaration with `x: Option<T>` and thus recreate the effect of the drop-flag.

+    (Note that formal comparisons of expressiveness typically say nothing about *convenience*; this RFC is explicitly sacrificing the "convenience" of the implicit drop flag, under the assumption that in the common case, programmers would choose an early-drop over an `Option<T>` wrapper, if given the choice.)

- 2. Static drop semantics could be *surprising* to Rust programmers who are used to dynamic drop semantics.
+ 2. Static drop semantics may be *surprising* to programmers.

+    Rust programmers may be used to dynamic drop semantics, and C++ programmers may be used to destructors always being run at the end of the scope (never earlier).
 In particular, an implicit early drop could lead to unexpected side-effects occurring earlier than expected.

-The bulk of the Detailed Design is dedicated to mitigating that second observation, in order to reduce the number of surprises for Rust programmers.
+The bulk of the Detailed Design is dedicated to mitigating the second observation, to reduce the number of surprises for a programmer encountering an early-drop injected by `rustc`.

 The main idea for this mitigation is the addition of one or more lints that report to the user when an side-effectful early-drop will be implicitly injected into the code, and suggest to them that they revise their code to remove the implicit `drop` injection (e.g. by explicitly dropping the path in question, or by re-establishing the drop obligation on the other control-flow paths, or by rewriting the code to put in a manual drop-flag via `Option<T>`).

 # Detailed design